valorisa/vscode-error-lens/README.md

 * `errorLens.fontStyleItalic`: Show ErrorLens annotations in Italics, or not?
 * `errorLens.margin`: Distance between the end of the line and the start of annotation.
 (CSS units)
 * `errorLens.enabledDiagnosticLevels`: Customize which diagnostic levels to highlight.
+* `errorLens.annotationPrefix`: Specify diagnostic message prefixes (when `addAnnotationTextPrefixes` is true).
+For example emoji ❌ ⚠ ℹ.
 * `errorLens.addAnnotationTextPrefixes`: If 'true', prefixes the diagnostic severity ('ERROR:', 'WARNING:' etc) to ErrorLens annotations.
 * `errorLens.exclude`: Specify messages that should not be highlighted.
 * `errorLens.delay`: Specify delay before showing problems.